 The purpose of this policy is to provide a safe work place for staff whose work activities include potential exposure to occupational infections where effective immunization vaccines are available.

-This policy applies to all University of Otago staff.
+This policy applies to all University of Otago staff at all work locations.

 - Biological pathogen

 - An infectious agent or hazardous biological material that presents a risk or potential risk to the health of humans, animals or the environment.

 - IT management system for Occupational Health clinical notes and records.